howhow/vimrc/README.md

 2. update tag and cscope in vim

 ## TODO
-Compile and install YCM in install.sh
+- [x] Compile and install YCM in install.sh
+- [ ] More error handling